sduffy826/SparkiUsingClasses/readme.md

 - **DW** Define world, world dimensions (x,y)
 - **DP** Define world, current position (x,y)
 - **LO** Localization, x position, y position, &lt; current angle
-- **LA** Light angle, has angle, brightness for left, center and right light sensor
+- **LA** Light angle, has description of what it is, it's angle, brightness for left, center and right light sensor
 - **LB** Light brightness delta, shows the angle that has largest increase in brightness over the sample; it will ignore the quadrant if requested
 - **LCD** Light sample, it shows the angle and the light brightness for the center light
 - **LBD** Light brightness delta for all angles, this is only shown if DEBUGLIGHT is on